thanyalukj/create-release-action/README.md

 # GitHub Action - Releases API

-> _This repository is a fork of the GitHub's unmaintained `create-release-action` https://github.com/comnoco/ create-release-action.
-> I have added *generate_release_notes* field to the inputs.
+> _This repository is a fork of the GitHub's unmaintained [create-release-action](https://github.com/comnoco/create-release-action).
+I have added *generate_release_notes* field to the inputs.

 This GitHub Action (written in JavaScript) wraps the [GitHub Release API](https://developer.github.com/v3/repos/releases/), specifically the [Create a Release](https://developer.github.com/v3/repos/releases/#create-a-release) endpoint, to allow you to leverage GitHub Actions to create releases.